navipartner/docs/content/en/docs/retail/pos_academy/payment_methods/index.md

 7. Press **OK**.
    The sale is concluded.

-## Paying with Multiple Payment Types
+## Pay with Multiple Payment Types

 #### Prerequisites